Investment Opportunities in Brazil

 -

 The Brazilian Equatorial Margin comprises five sedimentary basins, with three of them having available blocks in the Open Acreage.
 This region is considered highly prospective for significant hydrocarbon discoveries in frontier areas.
 While some areas exhibit geological similarities to recent discoveries in Guyana, and Suriname, there are also local characteristics that make each basin unique.
-Notably, exploratory opportunities have been identified at various stratigraphic levels, potentially concentrated in reservoir clusters.
+Notably, exploration opportunities have been identified at various stratigraphic levels, potentially concentrated in reservoir clusters.
 These opportunities have been thoroughly evaluated using up-to-date seismic data, allowing for a comprehensive understanding of the petroleum systems.

 Historically, exploration efforts in the offshore portion of the Brazilian Equatorial Margin have primarily focused on shallow waters.
 However, the latest geological model, based on new seismic data, suggests that the most promising opportunities lie in deep and ultra-deep waters.
 This highlights the vast untapped potential awaiting further exploration.